-Hot tip: Check out the Rome souvenir shops near the Vatican and on the streets around Castel Sant’Angelo for the best prices on these Gladiator dress up costumes.
+Our hot tip is to check out the Rome souvenir shops near the Vatican, and on the streets around Castel Sant’Angelo for the best prices on these Gladiator dress up costumes.

 There’s no way you can visit Rome without meeting at least one Pinocchio doll you can’t leave behind.

 A wooden Pinocchio doll is the ultimate Italian souvenir for all ages.
-Everyone loves this little tyke.
+Everyone loves this little rascal.

-We loved this Pinocchio shop and as our AirBNB apartment was less than 50 metres away, we visited daily!
+We loved this Pinocchio shop in Rome and as our AirBNB apartment was less than 50 metres away, we visited daily!

 At Little Big Town Toy Store, we recommend walking straight past the everyday brands of toys you can find in any good toy store, and seek out the range of Italian toy brands you can buy to take home.

 Little Big Town stocks Italian toy brands including:

 You can also find more Pinocchio toys at Little Big Town, as well as Pinocchio t shirts, posters, and Pinocchio souvenirs in Rome.